Curriculum

 4) Johnson City Medical Center (JCMC)

 This is a large regional tertiary referral center that has medical, surgical, women's, and pediatric services.
-JCMC is an acute-care teaching hospital where psychiatry residents receive one month of inpatient general internal medicine as part of their primary care training.
+JCMC is an acute-care teaching hospital where psychiatry residents receive one month of inpatient general internal medicine as part of their primary care training as well as 1 month of inpatient Neurology.

 5) Frontier Health